giantswarm/columnize/README.md

 Easy column-formatted output for golang

+Note: this fork of https://github.com/ryanuber/columnize adds a cheap implementation to work with coloured text using some ANSII excape codes

 [![Build Status](https://travis-ci.org/giantswarm/columnize.svg)](https://travis-ci.org/giantswarm/columnize)

 Columnize is a really small Go package that makes building CLI's a little bit